thecityny/data-mental-health-in-schools/README.md

 # 2023_04_mental-health-schools-published-data

-About files:
+This directory includes:

-**`schools-new.csv`** includes all datapoints displayed in our app.
+- **`schools-new.csv`** includes all datapoints displayed in our app.

-**`cic-matched-dbns.csv`** includes school campus names in the NYPD SSA data that we could match with unique school identifiers called DBNs
+- **`cic-matched-dbns.csv`** includes school campus names in the NYPD SSA data that we could match with unique school identifiers called DBNs

-**`cic-unmatched-dbns.csv`** includes school campus names in the NYPD SSA data for which we could not pinpoint a given school
+- **`cic-unmatched-dbns.csv`** includes school campus names in the NYPD SSA data for which we could not pinpoint a given school

+# Definitions:

 ## School Information
 - **`Data Source`**: https://data.cityofnewyork.us/Education/2019-2020-School-Locations/wg9x-4ke6